cike-dev/ai-assistant/README.md

 Method 1:
 - Create a new file, name it .env
-- Edit the .env file and save the license key like this: `RASA_LICENSE="YOUR_LICENSE_KEY"`
+- Edit the .env file and save your license key like this: `RASA_LICENSE="YOUR_LICENSE_KEY"`

 Method 2:
 on windows (pwsh): `[Environment]::SetEnvironmentVariable("RASA_LICENSE", "YOUR_LICENSE_KEY", "User")`
 Linux or macOS: `export RASA_LICENSE="YOUR_LICENSE_KEY"`